Christian Arroyo Player Props: Red Sox vs. Giants

 Giants Pitching Rankings

-- The Giants' 4.01 team ERA ranks 11th among all league pitching staffs.
+- The Giants have a 3.99 team ERA that ranks 10th among all MLB pitching staffs.

-- The Giants allow the third-fewest home runs in baseball (109 total, one per game).
+- Giants pitchers combine to allow 109 home runs (one per game), the third-fewest in baseball.

-- Walker makes the start for the Giants, his seventh of the season.
-He is 3-0 with a 2.70 ERA and 38 strikeouts in 33 1/3 innings pitched.
+- Alexander (6-1) takes the mound for the Giants to make his third start this season.

 © 2023 Data Skrive.
 All rights reserved.